California Workplace Accident Lawyers

 • Damages Recoverable in a Third-Party Claim

-One of the benefits of filing a third-party liability claim is that when you file this claim type, you maintain the right to seek compensation for the full extent of your injuries, including 100 percent of your medical expenses and lost wages, both present, and future, related to the injury.
-You will also maintain the right to seek compensation for noneconomic losses, such as pain, suffering, and emotional distress.
+One of the benefits of filing a third-party liability claim is that when you file this claim type, you maintain the right to seek compensation that may be available for your injuries, including your medical expenses and lost wages, both present and future.
+You may also have the right to seek compensation for non-economic losses, such as pain, suffering, and emotional distress.

-While there may be a greater amount of compensation available by filing a third-party liability claim, the downside to this claim type is that you will need to prove the liability of the at-fault party (remember, in a workers’ compensation claim, you do not need to prove liability or fault).
+In a third-party claim, you will need to prove the liability of the at-fault party (remember, in a workers’ compensation claim, you do not need to prove liability or fault).
 This requires proving the following elements:

 Statute of Limitations